-1 Computational Tasks and Models
+1.2 Computational Tasks and Models

-We start by introducing the general framework for a discussion of computational tasks (or problems), which refers to the representation of instances and to two types of tasks (i.e., searching for solutions and making decisions).
-Once the stage is set, we consider two types of models of computation: uniform models that correspond to the intuitive notion of an algorithm, and non-uniform models (e.g., Boolean circuits) that allow for a closer look at the way computation progresses.
+We start by introducing the general framework for our discussion of computational tasks (or problems) This framework refers to the representation of instances and to two types of tasks (i.e., searching for solutions and making decisions).
+Once the stage is set, we consider two types of models of computation: uniform models that correspond to the intuitive notion of an algorithm, and non-uniform models (e.g., Boolean circuits) that facilitates a closer look at the way computation progresses.

-The contents of Sections 1.1-1.3 corresponds to a traditional Computability course, and most of this material is taken for granted in the rest of the current course.
-In contrast, Section 1.4 presents basic preliminaries regarding non-uniform models of computation (i.e., various types of Boolean circuits), and these are only used lightly in the rest of the current course.
-Thus, whereas Sections 1.1-1.3 are absolute prerequisites for the rest of this course, Section 1.4 is not.
+Contents of Section 1.2.
+The contents of Sections 1.2.1-1.2.3 corresponds to a traditional Computability course, except that it includes a keen interest in universal machines (see §1.2.3.3), a discussion of the association of efficient computation with polynomial-time algorithm (§1.2.3.4), and a definition of oracle machines (§1.2.3.5).
+This material (with the exception of Kolmogorov Complexity) is taken for granted in the rest of the current book.
+(We also call the reader's attention to the discussion of generic complexity classes in Section 1.2.5.)
+In contrast, Section 1.2.4 presents basic preliminaries regarding non-uniform models of computation (i.e., various types of Boolean circuits), and these are only used lightly in the rest of the book.
+Thus, whereas Sections 1.2.1-1.2.3 (and 1.2.5) are absolute prerequisites for the rest of this book, Section 1.2.4 is not.

 Teaching note: The author believes that there is no real need for a semester-long course in Computability (i.e., a course that focuses on what can be computed rather than on what can be computed efficiently).
-Instead, undergraduates should take a course in computational complexity, where the computability aspects will serve as a basis for the rest of the course.
-Specifically, the former aspects should occupy at most 25% of the course, and the focus should be on basic complexity (i.e., P, NP and NP-completeness) and on some more advanced material.
-Indeed, the current text may be used as a basis for such a course.
+Instead, undergraduates should take a course in Computational Complexity, which should contain the computability aspects that serve as a basis for the rest of the course.
+Specifically, the former aspects should occupy at most 25% of the course, and the focus should be on basic complexity issues (captured by P, NP, and NP-completeness) augmented by a selection of some more advanced material.
+Indeed, such a course can be based on Chapters 1 and 2 of the current book (augmented by a selection of some topics from other chapters).

-1.1 Representation
+1.2.1 Representation